Raphhh/samurai/README.md

  1. Download the bootstrap and its dependency with Composer
  2. Param the Composer config (composer.json)
  3. Dump the autoloader of Composer with your new Package name
  4. Execute the installed modules.

+Examples of bootstrap:
+ - A simple PHP librairy
+ - Symfony
+ - Laravel
+ - Zend
+ - CakePHP
+ - CodeIgniter
+ - Yii
+ - Drupal
+ - Joomla
+ - WordPress
+ - Silex
+ - Slim
+ - .. what you want!

 Examples of modules:
  - Init git for the project (todo)